makersacademy/shop-manager-challenge/README.md

 Please start by [forking this repo](https://github.com/makersacademy/shop-manager-challenge/fork), then clone your fork to your local machine.
 Work into that directory.

 We are going to write a small terminal program allowing the user to manage a shop database containing some items and orders.
+Woohoo!

 User stories:
 -------